LeavesMC/docs/docs/leaves/configuration.md

 #### use-more-thread-unsafe-random

 - **default**: `true`
-- **description**: If sets to "true", the server will use more thread-unsafe random number generators, which are not safe but fast.
+- **description**: If enabled, the server will use more thread-unsafe random number generators, which are not safe but fast.

 #### skip-poi-find-in-vehicle

 - **default**: `true`
-- **description**: If sets to "true", it will skip entity POI finding if stuck in vehicle, which optimize the performance of villagers' trading hall.
+- **description**: If enabled, it will skip entity POI finding if stuck in vehicle, which optimize the performance of villagers' trading hall.

 #### simpler-vanilla-shapeless-recipes

 - **default**: `true`
-- **description**: If sets to "true", it will replace the overly complex shapeless recipe system.
+- **description**: If enabled, it will replace the overly complex shapeless recipe system.

 #### reduce-entity-allocations

 - **default**: `true`
-- **description**: If sets to "true", it will reduce entity allocations.
+- **description**: If enabled, it will reduce entity allocations.

 #### biome-temperatures-use-aging-cache

 - **default**: `true`
-- **description**: If sets to "true", it will use aging cache for biome temperatures, This will bring some performance improvements.
+- **description**: If enabled, it will use aging cache for biome temperatures, This will bring some performance improvements.

 #### async-pathfinding